AdobeDocs/advertising.en/help/search-social-commerce/admin/conversion-metrics/conversion-tag-google.md

 ---
 # Create a conversion tag for [!DNL Google Ads]

+You can create conversion tags for conversions that are tracked for individual [!DNL Google Ads] accounts, not conversions that are tracked at a manager account level.

 1. In the main menu, click **[!UICONTROL Search] > [!UICONTROL Admin] > [!UICONTROL Conversions]**.

 1. In the toolbar above the data table, click ![Create](/help/search-social-commerce/assets/add.png "Create").